Today is the day. Curriculum Night is happening tonight, Thursday, February 5, from 5:30–7:00 PM at Crestwood High School.

 Let’s see a sea of color in the halls!

-about 17 hours ago, Crestwood High School
+8 days ago, Crestwood High School

 The graphic has a blue winter-themed background with snowflakes and icicles along the top edge.
 Large white text at the top reads “Color Day.”
 In the center are four paint-splash shapes colored white, black, gray, and blue, representing class colors.
 Near the bottom, white text lists the assignments: seniors wear white, juniors wear black, sophomores wear gray, and freshmen wear blue.
 The word “Thursday” appears at the bottom, indicating the day for this spirit theme.